 How to apply for a grant

 All Taike grants can be applied for electronically with our easy-to-use online services.
-Only paper applications are accepted for artist pensions.
 Applications that have already been submitted can also be supplemented online.

 Our online services allow you to view calls for applications and all the applications that you have submitted.
 Applications should be submitted electronically before the end of the application period.

 Once you have selected the grant you wish to apply for, you can then fill in the application form.
 Begin by selecting the artform that corresponds to your application.
 If you are applying for a regional grant, select the region and artform that corresponds to your application.